mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.1.0-Release-Notes.md

 With these new features, you can start MaxScale without the servers and define them later.

+### Monitors as server sources for services

+Services now accept a `monitor` parameter which can be used to point a service to a cluster of servers that are monitored by a monitor.
+The value of the `monitor` parameter should be the name of a monitor in the configuration name.

+For more details, refer to the [Configuration Guide](../Getting-Started/Configuration-Guide.md#cluster) section on clusters.

 ### Module commands

 Introduced in MaxScale 2.1, the module commands are special, module-specific